Top Global Payment Methods Compared: Cost, Speed, and Country Coverage

 In September 2016, NACHA (National Automated Clearing House Association) began rolling out a same-day ACH for certain transactions that met specific requirements.
 To manually execute a high volume of mass ACH payments, batched instructions can be sent to the transmitting bank.

-This involve a programmatic interface directly with the bank or a file upload with all account information, and an understanding of the bank’s communication protocols.
-In case of error, a series of return codes are sent by the ACH network to identify the issue.
+This involves a programmatic interface directly with the bank or a file upload with all account information, and an understanding of the bank’s communication protocols.
+In case of error, a series of return codes is sent by the ACH network to identify the issue.
 This makes it one of the more secure payment options.

 Advantages of an ACH

 ACH transfers are a cheap way to transfer funds between US bank accounts.
-It’s often completely free to send and receive an ACH, and they’re safer than wire transfers.
+It’s often free to send and receive ACH payments, and they’re safer than wire transfers.
 That’s because payments can be reversed.

-Setting up routine and regular ACH payments also helps to avoid missed or delayed bills.
+Setting up routine ACH payments also helps avoid missed or delayed bills.
 This makes ACH a more reliable payment service.

 Disadvantages of an ACH

-ACH transfers aren’t perfect and there are some drawbacks to think about.
-An ACH can take up to four days and there are cut-off times to make transactions each day.
-Missing these times will add to the length of time it takes to make a transfer.
+ACH transfers aren’t perfect, and there are drawbacks to consider.
+An ACH can take up to 4 days, and there are cut-off times for transactions each day.
+Missing these times will increase the time it takes to make a transfer.

-An ACH is a payment type that’s also limited in use for transferring overseas.
-Banks can have limits on the amount sent per account (this can be by transaction, daily, weekly, or monthly).
+An ACH is a payment method that’s also limited for overseas transfers.
+Banks can set limits on the amount sent per account (by transaction, daily, weekly, or monthly).
 The law also limits transfers from savings accounts to 6 per month in new markets.

 Best Use Case

-Thanks to its ability to handle a high volume of payments, most big commercial businesses and government agencies use ACH as a prime payment issuer.
+Thanks to its ability to handle a high volume of payments, most large commercial businesses and government agencies use ACH as their primary payment method.

 More small business owners are also using this method to help employees and suppliers get their money fast and with minimal hassles.
-If your business necessitates payments to a large number of suppliers, ACH is the right choice for you.
+If your business requires payments to a large number of suppliers, ACH is the right choice.
 It’s also one of the more affordable alternative payment methods in the United States.

 Worst Use Case

-Domestic ACH should be avoided when the payee or beneficiary requires funds immediately or if they do not have a bank account that offers direct deposit.
+Domestic ACH should be avoided when the payee or beneficiary requires funds immediately or does not have a bank account that offers direct deposit.
 Additionally, domestic ACH is not available for anyone outside of the US.

 Global ACH

-Global ACH, or International ACH, provides electronic funds transfer capabilities to dozens of countries, while payments are made in the local currency of the payee.
+Global ACH, or International ACH, provides electronic funds transfer capabilities across dozens of countries, while payments are made in the payee’s local currency.
 Global ACH payments are sometimes called local bank transfers or direct to local bank transfers.

 • All necessary identifying data for each party is provided